livitup/docker-k8s-lab/docs/source/docker/docker-cli.rst

   3e7f1004fd0b
   811c860d5841

-At last, we can batch processing these containers, like remove them all or start them all:
+At last, we can run batch processing commands on these containers, like remove them all or start them all:

 .. code-block:: bash